 Exceptions to Concealed Carry

-Even though Washington is known for its great outdoors and hunting there are several restrictions against knife owners that all knife owners need to be aware of, so be smart.
+Even though Washington is known for it’s great outdoors and hunting, there are several restrictions against knife owners that all knife owners need to be aware of.
 If you do choose to open carry a knife, be sure you are not carrying the knife in a way that could potentially alarm other people.

 Twyford Law Office Is Here to Help

 Knife charges are serious and you should seek immediate assistance from a competent knife crime defense attorney in Spokane if you are facing these charges.
 It is best to contact an attorney as soon as possible to discuss your options.

 Contact Twyford Law Office at (509) 327-0777 if you have been arrested for a dangerous weapons charge.